section-engineering-education/engineering-education/content/articles/client-side-authentication-with-express-cookie-parser/index.md

 - An understanding of [Express.js](https://expressjs.com/).

 ### Objectives
-In this tutorial, we will be learning client-side authentication with web browser cookies using the express cookie parser library.
+In this tutorial, we will be learning client-side authentication with web browser cookies using the Express cookie parser library.
 In addition, you will learn and apply the following to your project.

 - An overview of web browser cookies.
 - The different browser cookie properties.